 Tango dancing began in Argentina and the Argentine people regard it as (heir national dance.
 Like many Argentine arts, it shows Spanish influences.
 The tango became popular around the world in the early pan of the 20th century.

 Buenos Aires, capital of Argentina, was founded by the Spanish in the 16th century.

 It is now the country's chief industrial city.
 About 88 percent of Argentina's people live in cities and towns.

 Manufacturing has increased in Argentina in the last 50 years, making the country the most prosperous and developed in South America.
-Manufactures include electrical equipment, printed materials, processed 11 'i 'if. und transportation equipment.
+Manufactures include electrical equipment, printed materials, processed and transportation equipment.